averevki/testsuite/README.md

 # Kuadrant E2E testsuite

 This repository contains end-to-end tests for Kuadrant project.
 It supports running tests either against standalone Authorino and Authorino Operator, or the entire Kuadrant, both Service Protection and MGC.
-For more information about Kuadrant, visit https://kuadrant.io/
+For more information about Kuadrant, vsit https://kuadrant.io/

 ## Requirements